PHONE (619) 239-7900

-Ronald M. Green is a Partner in the law firm of Green Bryant & French, LLP.
+Ronald M. Green was a founding Partner in the law firm of Green Bryant & French, LLP, and now works as Of Counsel for the firm.
 Mr. Green is a plaintiffs’ lawyer trained by Gerry Spence with an impressive track record of successfully prosecuting construction defect and real estate cases of all sizes.
 In addition, Mr. Green handles issues relating to community associations, ranging from transactional matters to litigation.
 Mr. Green has authored numerous published articles on mold, water intrusion, construction, and homeowner association law, and is a frequent guest lecturer at Community Association Institute Chapter Meetings in Riverside and San Diego Counties.

 Mr. Green is a graduate of the prestigious Gerry Spence Trial Lawyers College in Wyoming.
 He is also a graduate of the Trial Lawyers College Graduate Program.
 Mr. Green has served as Judge Pro Tem for Riverside County Superior Court since 2005, and actively participates as a member of the Inns of Court, Warren E. Slaughter Chapter, located in Riverside County (2003 and 2004).
 Since 2004, Mr. Green has served as a volunteer Court Appointed Mediator and Settlement Judge in Riverside County Superior Court, Indio Branch.
 Mr. Green is a member of the litigation section of the Consumer Attorneys Association of California and serves on the committee reviewing new legislation that may affect consumers in California.